 Leon County, Florida

-- Bordering Counties: Gadsden County (west), Jefferson County (east) Liberty County (west)
+Areas bordering to Leon County are Gadsden County (west), Jefferson County (east) Liberty County (west).

 - It was inhabited by Apalachee Indians in early colonial days and they were great hunters and fishermen and fierce warriors.

 - Spanish missions were established here and much commerce was carried on with the settlement at St. Augustine.

 - In 1704 an English expedition from South Carolina destroyed these flourishing settlements and plantations.

 - Later, in 1818, the natives here were chastised by the American forces of Andrew Jackson for having made British instigated raids on Georgia.
 He crossed the Ocklockonee River at what is now known as Jackson's Bluff-an electric power plant is located there.

 - In 1824 Tallahassee became the territorial capital and a log statehouse erected on the Southeast corner of the present capitol square.
 The name of this settlement had already been fixed by Indian inhabitants.

 Natural Bridge is just south of Tallahassee and was the scene of a Confederate victory in 1865.
 Tallahassee was the only southern capital not captured during the entire Civil War.
 The region suffered during reconstruction but prospered later.